 The insurance menu includes five main courses: trip cancellation and interruption, medical, evacuation, baggage, and flight insurance.
 Supplemental policies can be added to cover specific concerns, such as identity theft or political evacuation.
-The various types are generally sold in some combination — rather than buying only baggage, medical, or cancellation insurance, you’ll usually purchase a package that includes most or all of them.
-If you want just one type of coverage in particular — such as medical — ask for that (though it might come with a little cancellation or baggage insurance, too).
-“Comprehensive insurance” covers all of the above (plus expenses incurred if your trip is delayed, if you miss your flight, or if your tour company changes your itinerary).
+The various types are generally sold in some combination — rather than buying only baggage, medical, or cancellation insurance, you'll usually purchase a package that includes most or all of them.
+"Comprehensive insurance" covers all of the above (plus expenses incurred if your trip is delayed, if you miss your flight, or if your tour company changes your itinerary).

-One of the better changes in recent years is that many companies, such as Travelex and Travel Guard, now offer comprehensive packages that serve as your primary coverage; they’ll take care of your expenses regardless of what other insurance you might have (for instance, if you have health insurance through your job).
-That means they pay first and don’t ask questions about your other insurance.
+Companies such as Travelex and Travel Guard offer comprehensive packages that serve as your primary coverage; they'll take care of your expenses regardless of what other insurance you might have (for instance, if you have health insurance through your job).
+That means they pay first and don't ask questions about your other insurance.
 This can be a real plus if you want to avoid out-of-pocket expenses.

 Travel agents recommend that you get travel insurance (because they get a commission when you buy it, and because they can be held liable for your losses if they don't explain insurance options to you).
 While travel agents can give you information and advice, they are not insurance agents — always direct any specific questions to the insurance provider.